 Rasputin had a controversial life and a mysterious death, so actual facts about him are sometimes hard to separate from legend.
 Enough tantalizing glimpses remain to piece together the life of a self-styled monk who was unapologetic about his earthly gaze.

-He Was A Self-Styled Holy Man Who Claimed The Mystical Ability To Heal Through Sex
+He Was A Self-Styled Holy Man Who Claimed He Had Mystical Abilities

-Ladies In The Imperial Court Fangirled Hard Over Him
+Ladies In The Imperial Court Obsessed Over Him Despite His Terrible Hygiene

-He Actually Helped The Tsarevich During His Painful Episodes Of Hemophilia
+He Helped The Tsarevich During His Painful Episodes Of Hemophilia